manojkumar2291/Evidence-Managment-system/README.md

-To run project use netbeans tool ,sqlyarn
+To run project use netbeans ,sqlyarn